lucascbeyeler/zmbackup/README.md

 git clone -b dev https://github.com/lucascbeyeler/zmbackup.git
 ```

-Inside the project folder, execute the script wizard.sh and follow all the instructions to install the project.
+Inside the project folder, execute the script **install.sh** and follow all the instructions to install the project.
 To validate if the script is installed, change to your server's zimbra user and execute zmbackup -v.

 ```
 # cd zmbackup